 "Wow!
 Pet Toys!
 Hummm...so many toys!
 So little play time!
 Which one should I choose to play with first?"

-This question can be a tough decision for your pet unless the two of you decide together on which toy is best.
+This question appears to be what the dog in the photo is asking.
+It can be a tough decision for your pet unless the two of you decide together on which toy is best.
 There are so many to choose from!
 New pet toys are being introduced on a regular basis.
 Before you pack your pet's bag for a Smoky Mountain Vacation, take your pet shopping for that "perfect" plaything.
 Let's take a look at what's on the market.

 Like small children pets enjoy something they can cuddle.
 Plush toys could become a best friend and maybe even offer security.
 I had a collie who loved dolls!
 He huddled closely with his doll, and handled it with care.
 On a couple occasions he found himself at neighboring garage sales where he'd grab a doll for himself and take off!
 It was easier to pay for the doll than it was to catch Lindsey.